sunfounder/arduino_starter_kit/docs/source/20_beep_timer.rst

 Here, we similarly make the buzzer beep once every second.

-1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
-Close any other sketch windows that might be open.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location under the name ``Lesson20_Timer_Millis``.
-Click "Save".
+2. Save your sketch as ``Lesson20_Timer_Millis`` using ``Ctrl + S`` or by clicking “Save”.

 3. First, create a constant called ``buzzerPin`` and set it equal to pin 9.